cabloy/zova/zova-docs/guide/essentials/ioc/anonymous-bean.md

 Context Menu - [Module Path/src/page/counter]: `Zova Create/Bean: Local`
 :::

 Enter the name of local bean according to the prompt, such as `counter`.
-The VSCode extension will automatically add the code skeleton of `local bean`
+The VSCode extension will automatically create the code skeleton of `local bean`

 `src/suite/a-demo/modules/demo-basic/src/page/counter/counter.ts`